The devious, subversive, and anti-authoritarian history of Vietnamese comfort food.

 In dire times, what gives people some kind of hope and comfort is food.
 That comfort contrasts whatever stresses you’re enduring at that moment.

 “To get a good bowl of pho, vendors began circulating a list to their customers of secret pho locations and instructions for ordering the real stuff,” Nguyen explains.
-“They would, in code, state to the vendor, ‘I would like a bowl of soup with potato flour noodles.’”
+“They would, in code, state to the vendor, ‘I would like a bowl of soup with potato-flour noodles.’”
 A quiet agreement was created in that moment.
 The vendor would then serve from a secret stash of rice noodles, and the customer would eat them as fast as humanly possible to lessen the chances of being caught by authorities policing street carts.
-And like that, secret pho was born.
+And, just like that, secret pho was born.